Current Dividend Status

 Taxed at your ordinary income tax rate (up to 37%).
 This applies if holding period requirements are not met or if the IRS determines the payments do not qualify.
 Some restructuring scenarios could result in payments classified as return of capital or ordinary income.

-If accumulated dividends are paid as a lump sum in a restructuring, tax classification could be complex.
+If a conservatorship exit pays cash, exchanges shares, or converts preferred into common, tax classification could be complex.
 Consult a tax professional.

-Key considerations: your cost basis in the shares, whether accumulated dividends are paid in cash vs. stock, and the specific terms of any conservatorship exit agreement.
+Key considerations: your cost basis in the shares, whether value arrives as cash vs. stock, and the specific terms of any conservatorship exit agreement.
 This is an area where a tax advisor familiar with GSE securities is worth every penny.

 Frequently Asked Questions